What does a radiographer do?

 What do I need to do to become a radiographer?

-- Three A levels, including a science subject
+- three A levels, including at least one science subject

 Where could I be working?